Perched on the Hudson River in the Hudson County of New Jersey, Hoboken is a small city located across from Lower Manhattan.

-Hoboken has more than 120 places where you can get a drink, and the city even holds the title of "most bars per capita in America".
+Hoboken has more than 120 places where you can get a drink, and the city even holds the title of "most bars per capita in America."

 It is the perfect place to enjoy bar hopping and grab drinks from different locations.

 Do not forget to check out the bar scene in the town with your buddies when you visit Hoboken.

 Hoboken is a small city with stunning views, impressive art, vibrant culture, and so much more.

-What are you waiting for?
-Visit Hoboken and do not forget to tell us your favourite thing from the list and make sure to do and see all these things when you visit this great city.
+Visit Hoboken, and do not forget to tell us your favorite thing from the list and make sure to do and see all these things when you visit this great city.